Colonial District November 2023 Newsletter

 Order of the Arrow

 Did you know that Colonial District scouts/units are welcome to attend events hosted by districts throughout the Central Florida Council?
 Below are some of the upcoming events that your scouts/unit can register for today.
-More information and registration for each event can be accessed through the council calendar, https://www.cflscouting.org/calendar/
+And best of all, many of these events are included in the CFC Program Fee (so no additional cost).
+More information and registration for each event can be accessed through the council calendar at https://www.cflscouting.org/calendar/

 We would like to invite you to the Colonial District Roundtable, which is typically held on the 3rd Thursday of every month at Centre Point Community Church (9580 Curry Ford Road, Orlando, FL 32825).
 Doors open for gathering at 6:30pm, and opening flag is at 7pm.
 Roundtable is a great way for Scout leaders to share ideas, network and get information about our Council and District.
 Ideally, every unit in our Council should try to have at least one leader attend every month so that you can take what you learn to your Units!